We have twelve members who make up our Physio First executive committee and three of our team who sit on it as advisors.

-Having run her own private practice for 20 years, Karen sold her business and joined forces with a larger group.
-She now works as a part-time associate with clinical input in musculoskeletal disorders, (MSK).
+Having run her own private practice for over 20 years, Karen now works as a part-time associate with clinical input in musculoskeletal disorders, injection therapy and acupuncture.

-Karen has worked in MSK both in the NHS, abroad and privately.
-She is a clinical educator for local university undergraduate programmes, providing practice placements for students.
-Her specialisms include injection therapy, Traditional Chinese Medicine (TCM), and acupuncture.
+Karen has served as a member of the CSP Council and chaired their Education Awards Panel.
+She is also a clinical educator for local university undergraduate programmes, providing practice placement for students.

 Honorary Membership Officer